 - Glenwood/Stanhope Gardens Bl John XXIII – Conference President Kev Naati

 - Winston Hills St Paul the Apostle – Conference President Sam Formosa

 Central Council Events

-Vinnies Western Sydney Community Sleepout was held on Friday 27 August, 2021.
+Vinnies Western Sydney Community Sleepout will be held on Friday 19 August, 2022.

 Central Council News